d45/test-extensions-api/website/docs/trex_tableau_viz_ref_v2.md

 #### encodings: `mark`

 (Optional) Supported mark types include: `tableau.MarkType.Bar`, `tableau.MarkType.Line`, `tableau.MarkType.Area`, `tableau.MarkType.Square`, `tableau.MarkType.Circle`, `tableau.MarkType.Text`.
-If no mark type is specified, the generated image will use the `mark` type specified as part of the `defaultencoding` prpoerty.
+If no mark type is specified, the generated image will use the `mark` type specified as part of the `defaultencoding` property.

 #### encodings: `color`